Configure your QuickBooks Account

 Once you have completed connecting QuickBooks to your Galvix account and configured your QuickBooks account as per the steps suggested above, we suggest Issuing a test invoice or credit note in QuickBooks to test tax determination and ensure everything is working as expected.

-Steps to Test an Invoice:
+Steps to Create an Invoice:

 - Under Customer, select an existing customer or add a new one.